Simeon Rice: Tampa Bay Buccaneers

 The Tampa Bay Buccaneers signed Rice to a 5-year deal worth more than $30 million.
 He joined a defense that carried Tampa Bay to the playoffs the year before.
-His first season as a Buccaneer, Rice had 64 tackles and 11 sacks and the Buccaneers made the playoffs, but fell to the Philadelphia Eagles, 31-9.
+His first season as a Buccaneer, Rice had 64 tackles and 11 sacks and the Buccaneers made the playoffs, but fell to the Philadelphia Eagles, 31–9.
 After the loss, head coach Tony Dungy was fired.
 The Buccaneers traded two 1st round picks and two 2nd round picks to the Oakland Raiders for Jon Gruden.
-Gruden’s high-energy style and the addition of Keenan McCardell and Michael Pittman to the offense helped the Buccaneers reach the Super Bowl.
-They beat the Oakland Raiders 48-21 for the first Super Bowl victory in the Tampa Bay Buccaneers' history.
+Gruden's high-energy style and the addition of Keenan McCardell and Michael Pittman to the offense helped the Buccaneers reach the Super Bowl.
+They beat the Oakland Raiders 48–21 for the first Super Bowl victory in the Tampa Bay Buccaneers' history.
 Rice had 5 tackles and 2 sacks in the Super Bowl and 15.5 sacks on the season, including 11 sacks in a 5-game span.
 Over the next 3 seasons, the Buccaneers only had one with a winning record and lost the only playoff appearance they had.
 Rice had impressive seasons, recording 15, 12, and 14 sacks.
-The 2006 season saw the Buccaneers fall to 4-12 and Rice only had 2 sacks in 8 games played.
-He finished the second half of the season on injured reserve and was released by the Buccaneers before the start of the next season because of a failed physical.
+The 2006 season saw the Buccaneers fall to 4–12 and Rice only had 2 sacks in 8 games played.
+He finished the second half of the season on injured reserve after requiring surgery for his left shoulder due to having bone chips that caused inflammation and soreness.

+He was released by the Buccaneers before the start of the next season because of a failed physical.
+His five seasons of 10+ sacks were a franchise record when he left the team while his eight total seasons of 10+ sacks was fifth most in NFL history.

 2007

-Rice played 8 games for the Denver Broncos with 5 tackles and no sacks and 2 games for the Indianapolis Colts with one sack.
-He has not played in the NFL since.
+In what would be his final season in the NFL, Rice played six games for the Denver Broncos with five tackles and no sacks and two games for the Indianapolis Colts with one sack.
+He later stated his regret in playing the year with a shoulder not completely healed.
+Rice left the NFL with 122 sacks.

-Rice left the NFL as the active leader in sacks with 122.
-He is currently 20th all-time in sacks in NFL history.
-Rice was also the second fastest player to achieve 100 career sacks behind Eagles and Packers legend Reggie White.

-New York Sentinels

 After sitting out the 2008 season, Rice signed with the New York Sentinels of the United Football League on August 27, 2009.